 In considering the value of this qualification to the milling industry, this qualification may be recommended for deletion or for redevelopment.
-This will meet the ministerial priority to reduce the number of qualifications especially those with low to no enrolments.
+Deleting the qualification will meet the ministerial priority to reduce the number of qualifications especially those with low to no enrolments.

-If this qualification is to be redeveloped, the research into the needs of this industry will provide more information about this industry's expectations of training will be available to training providers to improve their delivery and to consumers to enable better informed choices.
+If this qualification is to be redeveloped, research should be conducted to investigate the industry's expectations of training.
+This will assist training providers in improving their delivery and consumers in making better-informed choices.